Freely translated from Dutch; the Dutch text being the official text in case of a doubt.

 The insurance policy provides coverage in the following countries: EU and Switzerland.

-13° GDPR and law of 8 Dec 1992 on the protection of privacy with respect to treatment of personal data
+13° GDPR and law of 30 July 2018 on the protection of individuals with regard to the processing of personal data

 The Law grants the right to any party to access his personal data in the database.
 This party only needs to write to the TCM Belgium, enclosing a double-sided copy of his ID card.
 From the second request for consultation, TCM may request in advance the fee fixed by Royal Decree as a contribution to the administrative costs.
 Article 12 of the law and Article 16 of the GDPR also give you the possibility to request the rectification of included data.